-Brian D. Gonzalez, PhD - Assistant Member
+Brian D. Gonzalez, PhD - Associate Member

 Improving sleep and quality of life in minority and underserved cancer survivors, using mobile health and wearable sensor technology to improve quality of life, identifying patients at greatest risk of impairments in quality of life.

 Research Themes: Sleep, quality of life, mHealth and wearable sensors

 Clement Gwede, PhD - Senior Member

 Eliminating cancer disparities through community-based, culturally appropriate interventions for high-risk, underserved populations is a national priority.

 The Jim lab focuses on the psychological and physical effects of cancer diagnosis and treatment as assessed by patient-reported outcomes and wearable sensors.

 Research Themes: Patient-reported outcomes, quality of life, cancer survivorship

 Cathy Meade, PhD, RN, FAAN - Senior Member